 Credit Card Data: Data that identifies a credit card account.
 This data includes primary account numbers (PAN), service codes, expiration date, magnetic stripe or storage chip data, and card validation codes.

-Critical Systems and Data: Systems and data that are essential to the operations of the University or to a specific department.
+Critical Systems And Data: Systems and data that are essential to the operations of the University of to a specific department.

 Data: Records and information in a form suitable for use with a computer.

 Data Administrators: People who are responsible for applying appropriate controls to data based on its classification level and required protection level.
 These people are usually system administrators

 Data Consumer: People that read, enter, or update data.

 Data Restoration Procedures: The process used to reinstate data that has been backed up.

 Data Stewards: People with the responsibility of ensuring the proper handling of administrative, academic, public engagement, or research data.

 Desk Audits: The act of reviewing documentation to verify technical and procedural details.